Carms-dev/gegi-law-gatsby-netlify/content/pages/cases.md

   description: >-2
      gender-related cases.

-    Read, Relate, Apply!
-Search through the following Canada-wide Human Rights Tribunal cases to find an issue similar to the one you or someone you know may be facing at school.
-Read through the selected cases, and use them to create an argument to present to your administration.
+    Check out these selected examples of human rights tribunal decisions across Canada.
+You can look for past cases that are similar to the issues you or someone you know may be facing at school.
   image:
     imageFile: /assets/gegi_law-400x386.png
     alt: Gegi Law